Bali First Aid Kit & Medicine Checklist for Travellers (Doctor-Curated, Apotek-Friendly)

 Flying to Bali?
 Pack smart so a tummy bug or sunburn doesn’t hijack your holiday.
-This doctor-curated Bali first aid kitdoubles as a practical Bali medicine checklist—including weight-based dosing tips and Indonesian brand equivalents so you can find the right meds fast at any apotek (pharmacy).
+This doctor-curated Bali first aid kit doubles as a practical medicine checklist—plus Indonesian brand equivalents so you can find the right meds fast at any apotek (pharmacy).

 TL;DR (save this)